Kiloutre/BlenderTekkenAnimationImporter/README.md

 ### Credits

 - Tekken 7 mannequin model exported by Koenji.
-- KulaGGin for developing the first prototype of Tekken->Blender animation conversion
+- KulaGGin for developing the first prototype of Tekken->Blender animation conversion along with this plugin
 - kilo for providing information about the animation format and completing KulaGGin's work